 Jetpack is packed with features including stats, rich galleries, security, and community amenities.
 But today, we are focusing on social sharing facilities that come through propagated modules.

 Once activated, you can connect your site to social networks like Facebook, Twitter, LinkedIn.
 When connected, any new posts will be automatically shared into your connected social account.
 JetPack also provides sharing buttons to embed in your blog posts and pages with one-click options to share on Twitter, Facebook, LinkedIn, Reddit, Pinterest, Pocket, Tumblr and other platforms.
 You can pay more to do, but the Jetpack plugin is completely free to use everything described here.

 The Buffer is a social media management tool that helps you plan and scheduling social media posts in the future.
-The free version allows you to connect one account per forum to Twitter, Facebook, Instagram, LinkedIn and you can set up ten future postings on each account.
-If you want to stop once per week or skip helpful posts and schedule your post, then you have a free version, or you can pay to make a little more automation for the premium edition.
+The free version allows you to connect one account per forum to Twitter, Facebook, Instagram, LinkedIn.
+You can set up ten future postings on each account.
+If you want to stop once per week or skip helpful posts and schedule your post.
+Then you have a free version, or you can pay to make a little more automation for the premium edition.

 Do not Ignore Social Sharing